ATLANTA — Channel 2 Investigates is looking into extended warranty companies that say they will fix your car when something goes wrong.

 - DeKalb day care workers arrested after video appears to show toddler slammed to ground

-CarShield had the engine broken down twice.
-That cost $2,500 more than what Owens had to pay for, only for CarShield to refuse to pay for the engine to be replaced.
+CarShield had the engine broken down twice which cost Owens $2,500.
+CarShield then refused to pay for the engine to be replaced as a mechanic repeatedly recommended.

 Even when the mechanic repeatedly recommended CarShield pay for it.